vishvAsa/AgamaH_vaiShNavaH/pAncharAtrAgamaH/meta/articles/leach_pAncharAtra_2013/3_THE_THREE_JEWELS_AND_THE_FORMATION_OF/3_Divisions_within_the_pAncharAtra/1_i_Different_kinds_of_pAncharAtrika.md

 That there were philosophical disagreements among Pāñcarātrikas, and that these disagreements were relatively important in shaping distinct Pāñcarātrika identities is suggested elsewhere in medieval Sanskrit literature.

 ## kAshmIra-shaivas
-In two recent publications, Alexis Sanderson \(2007, 2009a\) has drawn attention to several references to the ‘Pañcarātra’ tradition in Kashmirian works dating from the final centuries of the first millennium CE.58 For the present purposes, two of these works are of particular interest.
+In two recent publications, Alexis Sanderson \(2007, 2009a\) has drawn attention to several references to the ‘Pañcarātra’ tradition in Kashmirian works dating from the final centuries of the first millennium CE.58

+### Haravijaya
+For the present purposes, two of these works are of particular interest.
 The first is the *Haravijaya*, a Sanskrit court epic written by Rājānaka Ratnākara around 830 CE.

 In the 47th canto \( *sarga*\) of this work, during a hymn to the goddess Caṇḍī, two groups of Vaiṣṇavas are distinguished \(at verses 55-56\):

 - the Ekāyanas, whom I will discuss below,
 - and the followers of the teaching relating to Saṃkarṣaṇa \( *sāṃkarṣaṇa śāsana*\).

+### Nareśvaraparīkṣāprakāśa
 The second work, which is considerably more informative, is Bhaṭṭa Rāmakaṇṭha’s *Nareśvaraparīkṣāprakāśa* \(NPP\), a philosophical commentary on the c. seventh-eighth century *Nareśvaraparīkṣā* of Sadyojyotis.
 The NPP was most probably written during the second half of the tenth century \(Watson 2006\).
 Here, two kinds of 57 See e.g. MBh 12.325.4/57-59, the seventh century stele inscription from Baset in Cambodia \(K. 447, see Cœdès 1942: 193-95\), and a Śaiva work called the *Śrīkaṇṭhī* or the *Śrīkaṇṭhīyasaṃhitā*, at verses 51c-52 \(Hanneder 1998: 244\).

 [^58]: Sanderson \(2009a: 110-11\) points to references to the Pañcarātra in the *Nīlamatapurāṇa*.
 The *Nīlamatapurāṇa* may have been composed during the Kārkoṭa dynasty \(c.
 626-855 CE\), but this is far from certain \(ibid.\). [[49]]